jlusiardi/homekit_python/README.md

 ## list_pairings

 This tool will perform a query to list all pairings of an accessory.
+The controller that performs the query must be registered as `Admin`.
+If this is not the case, no pairings are listed.

 Usage:
 ```bash